Cybercrime

 And, cybercrime is more aggressive and confrontational across high-tech crimes, data breaches and sexual extortion.
 Online crimes causing serious harm and posing very real physical threats to victims worldwide is an all too constant, ever-growing and evolving phenomenon.
 This includes the distribution of child sexual exploitation material, the live-streaming of the sexual abuse of children and vulnerable persons, the production of deep-fakes, the sextortion of teenagers, and even the facilitation of human trafficking.

-Check out the large catalogue of cybersecurity and cyber awareness courses on offer from our partner, the International Cyber Threat Task Force at CSI Learning
+CHECK OUT – the large catalogue of cybersecurity and cyber awareness courses on offer from our partner, the International Cyber Threat Task Force, over at CSI Learning